Direct Preference Optimization (DPO) for AI models: towards smarter AI

 Beyond new AI products that are being brought to market at a breakneck pace, artificial intelligence and research in this field continue to evolve at an impressive pace, in particular thanks to innovative optimization methods.
 Among these, the Direct Preference Optimization (DPO), stands out as a promising approach.

 This technique seems promising for the development of smarter AI systems that are adapted to the needs of users.
+DPO is also computationally lightweight, making it more accessible for training large language models.

 What is Direct Preference Optimization (DPO)?

 Direct Preference Optimization (DPO) is an optimization method applied in the field of artificial intelligence, which aims to directly adjust models according to human preferences.
 Unlike conventional approaches that rely on explicit or implicit reward signals, DPO relies on human judgments to guide the behavior of the model.
+These human judgments are collected in a preference dataset, which is used to train and evaluate the model.
+DPO leverages human judgment as the primary signal for optimization, in contrast to reward-based approaches.

 RLHF (reinforcement learning from human feedback) is a commonly used method for aligning AI models with human preferences, but it requires a complex reward model.
 In other words, instead of maximizing a reward function that is defined in advance, the DPO seeks to align model decisions with the preferences expressed by users.
 This makes it possible to create AI systems that are more intuitive and more in line with human expectations, especially in contexts where preferences are not always easily quantifiable.